Teske, Wolverines overwhelm undersized Grizzlies

-“Just throw it up top,” Zavier Simpson told The Daily.
+“Just throw it up top,” Zavier Simpson said.
 “This guy is big — go up top and have him go get it.
 They wanna score, make a play, he’s gonna get it.”

 Montana threw a twist in, however.
 It knew the Wolverines would be able to easily run offense through Teske, so its defensive strategy focused on denying him the ball in the first place.
 The Grizzlies tried to trap Simpson on the perimeter and switch on screens, just as many of Michigan’s Big Ten opponents have done.

 Simpson said that he was impressed with Montana’s ball-screen coverage.
 But in a manner exemplary of the mismatch in sheer talent and physicality, the junior point guard still ended up with 10 assists — four of which Teske finished off.